 What is the difference between what the Ashland Youth Academics and Activities Levy funds and what ASF funds?

 In the past, the Youth Activities Levy (YAL) has had very specific guidelines on what it could fund.
 The general rule was that it could fund students activities (sports, debate, etc) and any non-graded class such as elementary music and Spanish at AMS.
 There are no such constraints on the funds the Ashland Schools Foundation raises.
 Because the money is granted to the schools, the funds can be used to pay for core academic needs in the schools.
 Although the new Levy is also able to support core academics, there are more than enough academics that need funding!

 We encourage you to give as much as you can afford.
 Some benchmarks to consider are: A private school tuition in Medford is $10,000.
 The cost of an 8% sales tax, in another state, for a family with a gross income of $50,000 and sales tax relevant expenditures of $20,000 would be about $1600. $25 per month will bring $300 into the schools through ASF.
 Even a $1 donation tells us that you believe in what we’re doing, and that you want to be a part of it.
 Whatever you can give is appreciated!

 I can't afford to pay a large lump sum - can I make smaller monthly donations?

 Absolutely!
 The ASF can handle monthly, quarterly and semi-annual donations through several payment methods.
 You can choose to have payments charged to your credit card, taken directly from your checking account, or you can mail a check each month - we'll send you the reminder coupons!
 Please consider using one of these easy payment methods to increase your support.

-Last year, 988 families, individuals, and businesses contributed to ASF.
+Annually about 1000 families, individuals, and businesses contribute to ASF.
 Some day we hope to increase our parent participation to 100%!

 Can I restrict the use of my gift?